 If your ZIP Code is not listed, please contact the council office.

 All youth serving adult volunteers are required to fill out an application and submit to a background check.
 Ask your unit for an application form, download the form from the National Council website, or pick one up at the San Diego-Imperial Council Headquarters, 1207 Upas Street, San Diego CA 92103.

 All adult applicants must complete Youth Protection Training prior to turning in the application.
 Please attach a copy of the completion certificate to the application.

 Youth safety is the No. 1 concern of the Boy Scouts of America.
 It is important to implement this training at all levels of the organization.
 The BSA is always re-evaluating and reassessing its policies to ensure the safest youth program and the best training are offered.
 The BSA's Youth Protection Training has been in existence long enough for it to be understood and accepted as a mandated training for all registered BSA adult volunteers.

 Youth Protection Training must be renewed every two years.

 All adult leadership opportunities require position specific training in addition to Youth Protection.
 All direct-contact leaders are required to complete basic training in order for their units to recharter each year.
 Direct-contact leaders include: Skipper, Mate.
 Studies have shown a positive correlation between a successful and thriving unit, and a trained adult leadership staff.

 Training opportunities are available in a number of ways:

-When a Sea Scouter joins his ship, and later as he advances in rank, he will have insignia and awards that will be afixed to his uniform.
+When a Sea Scouter joins their ship, and later as they advance in rank, they will have insignia and awards that will be afixed to their uniform.
 The Uniform Insignia and Award Placement guide shows where each of these items are placed on the Scout's uniform.